acoustic-content-samples/sample-wch-conversation-core/README.md

 ## How to connect your conversation with content from Watson Content Hub

 This module is configured to fetch the content shown to users from WCH.
 This is based on the concept of syncing all `intents`, `entities`, `dialog_nodes` and `actions` from the conversation service to WCH.
-In order to trigger a sync run `npm run sync`.
+In order to trigger a sync run `npx chatcreds sync`.
 This should do the job and afterwards you should see your changes in the taxonomy section of WCH. (**Important:** Whenever you make changes in your conversation workspace execute this command again)

 Furthermore it's recommended to use the inital content model and alter the structure afterwards.
-Import the sample content model through the command `npm run pushWCH` we will create & upload the content model to your WCH tentant through the command `npm run pushWCH`.
-Next we will trigger a syncronization job by running `npm run sync`.
+Import the sample content model through the command `npx chatcreds push --wch`.
+Afterwards make sure to run a sync job via `npx chatcreds sync`.

-**Note:** Make sure that your credentials and application settings are initalized before you execute any of these commands. (`npm run manageServices`) It's also recommended to enable developermode while creating your content.
+**Note:** Make sure that your credentials and application settings are initalized before you execute any of these commands. (`npx chatcreds manage -S`) It's also recommended to enable developermode while creating your content.

 ### Understanding the initial content model